 On the other hand, pairing BHB with a mineral comes with a cost.
 To get 50g of BHB in a formulation with a ketone salt would require consuming about 5,800mg of magnesium, 9,600mg of calcium, 11,0000mg of sodium, or 18,800mg of potassium—amounts way above any FDA recommended intake for these minerals.

-Another obvious disadvantage is the possible side effects, often taking the form of gastrointestinal issues.
+Another obvious disadvantage is the possible side effects, often gastrointestinal issues.
 This may be a result of the acid load and/or mineral load that is obtained when consuming BHB salts at high doses.

 Finally, most BHB salts contain a mixture of BHB isoforms—essentially a different structural configuration of BHB.
 The D-form of BHB is the one we produce.
-The L-form, which is basically a “mirror image” of the D-form, is only obtained exogenously, and might not be as rapidly metabolized as the D-form, and thus may not have the same benefits; although studies are needed to confirm this.
+The L-form, which is basically a “mirror image” of the D-form, is only obtained exogenously, and might not be as rapidly metabolized as the D-form.
+The L-form of BHB may not have the same benefits, although studies are needed to confirm this.

 The acetoacetate diester (1,3-butanediol acetoacetate diester) is one of two common supplements collectively known as ketone esters.
 It’s comprised of the ketone body acetoacetate and butanediol (BDO), connected by an ester bond (hence the name “ketone ester”).

 While fewer studies on this ester have been done compared to the more popular BHB ester (discussed later), there is still some science to support using this ketone supplement.

 Most studies to date on this ketone ester have been done in mice; application to humans should come with the necessary caveats.
 Nevertheless, the AcAc diester has shown promising results in regards to neurological health.

 Studies show that achieved through AcAc diester ingestion effectively delayed the onset of seizures caused by central nervous system oxygen toxicity